matiasilva/p5-helper/README.md

 ```

 By default, `p5-helper` will use minified files and omit the `p5.sound` library.
 You can override this by using the `-f` and `-s` flags for full libraries and `p5.sound`, respectively.

+Then, you can start a simple webserver and be well on your way to making the coolest p5 project ever!

 ## Other features